 Point #3.
 Don't make assumptions.

-Since we cannot read others' minds, we should always make a habit of asking questions without assuming that others are LIKE ME.
-Clear communication would help us empathize with others better and reduce our anxiety caused by misunderstanding, helping us be kind to both ourselves and others (point #1).
+Since we cannot read others' minds, we should always make a habit of asking questions without assuming that others are LIKE US.
+Clear communication would help us empathize with others better and reduce our anxiety caused by misunderstanding, helping us stay kind to both ourselves and others (point #1).
 Do you see that these three action points positively reinforce each other?